-Most health treatment is free, but some things may have to be paid for.
-These include prescriptions, dental treatment, sight tests, glasses, wigs and fabric supports.
-What you have to pay for varies depending on whether you live in England, Scotland, Wales or Northern Ireland.
+Most health treatment is free, but some things might have to be paid for.
+This can include prescriptions, dental treatment, sight tests, glasses, wigs and fabric supports.

+What you have to pay for depends on whether you live in England, Scotland, Wales or Northern Ireland.
 For example:

-- In Scotland, dental check-ups and sight tests are free. - In Wales, dental check-ups are free for people aged under 25 or over 60. - Prescriptions are free in Scotland, Wales and Northern Ireland, but they have to be paid for in England, where each item on the prescription currently costs £8.80. - In England, people under 16 don't have to pay for prescriptions or sight tests and people under 18 don't have to pay for dental treatment.
+- In Scotland, dental checks and sight tests are free. - In Wales, dental check-ups are free for people aged under 25 or over 60. - Prescriptions are free in Scotland, Wales and Northern Ireland, but they have to be paid for in England, where each item on the prescription currently costs £9. - In England, people under 16, or aged 16-18 and in full-time education, don't have to pay for prescriptions or sight tests.
+And people under 18 (or under 19 and in full-time education) don't have to pay for dental treatment.
 People aged 60 or over qualify for free NHS eyesight tests and don't have to pay for prescriptions.

 People with certain medical conditions might not have to pay some charges.
-For example, people with insulin-dependent diabetes get free prescriptions and people with glaucoma, or considered to be at risk of glaucoma, get free eye tests, wherever they live in the UK.
+For example, people with insulin-dependent diabetes get free prescriptions and people with glaucoma, or people who considered to be at risk of glaucoma, get free eye tests, wherever they live in the UK.